njtierney/neato/README.md

 # Future work

 In the future this work will be expanded to include other decision trees, and might even be made into a seperate decision tree tool package.
-I don't know what I would call it, but probably some sort of tree-related pun, like "secateurs" or something.
+I don't know what I would call it, but probably some sort of tree-related pun, like `secateurs` or something.
-Although that is hard to spell, so maybe something else.
+Although that is hard to spell, so maybe something else like `topiary`